backdrop-contrib/mentions/README.md

-jQuery textcomplete - Autocompletion of mentions (not working with core)
+jQuery textcomplete - Autocompletion of mentions (not working with CKEditor)
 --------------------------------------------------------------------------------

 The jQuery textcomplete library adds autocompletion of mentions, to install it